nuttycom/lambdaconf-2014/slides.md

 You couldn't, for example, determine whether it was your hair or your hand that was on fire.
 That sort of thing.

 We want to be more specific.
-And sum types give us a way to do that.
+Sum types give us a way to do that.

 </div>